lukascivil/TreeWalker/README.md

 ### Using composer

-Put the require statement for `treeWalker` in your `composer.json` and install:
+Put the require statement for `TreeWalker` in your `composer.json` and install:

 ```json
 {